mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The third and final stage of analysis focused on consolidating insights through detailed, interpretive work.
 Building on the broad mapping of Stage 1 and the thematic refinement of Stage 2, this phase returned to key segments of data selected for their richness, complexity, and relevance to the evolving research questions.
 The goal was to generate grounded, contextualised understandings of learner agency, design mediation, and pedagogical interaction through the construction of vignettes.

-This stage centred on four key vignettes drawn from screen capture and 360-degree video recordings.
+This stage centred on ?six? key vignettes drawn from screen capture and 360-degree video recordings.
 These were chosen for their representation of diverse learner roles, visible design decision-making, and interactional dynamics.
 Full transcriptions were produced for these segments, integrating verbal dialogue, on-screen activity, and embodied communication such as gestures and movement within the learning space.
+At my second formal review, my supervisor Ricardo Nemirovsky encouraged a more deliberate integration of gesture analysis.
 Viewing the 360 footage alongside the screen capture recordings proved essential in several cases, especially where participants referenced their physical environment or used gesture to support peer explanation.
+Gestures were also used often to communicate planned  game movements on screen, or for other on-screen actions or procedures, e.g in Vignette x, indication of action of cropping an image.

-These vignettes were not designed to be representative in a statistical sense, but to offer textured accounts of how specific learners or pairs navigated their tools, peers, and task structures.
-Each vignette was treated as a situated episode that could illuminate broader pedagogical questions, including how learners asserted agency, interpreted guidance, or adapted resources.
-Where possible, these micro-analyses were triangulated with post-session interview data, artefacts (such as games or design notes), and reflective journal entries made immediately after facilitation.
+These vignettes were not designed to be representative in a statistical sense, but to offer rich accounts of how specific learners or pairs navigated their tools, peers, and task structures.
+Each vignette was treated as an episode that could inform the research questions, including how learners asserted agency, interpreted guidance, or adapted resources.
+Where possible, these micro-analyses were triangulated with post-session interview data, artefacts (such as games created), and reflective journal entries made immediately after facilitation.

-One focus during this stage was to examine the ways game design patterns (GDPs) operated as mediational tools.
-A coding spreadsheet, developed during Stage 2, was extended to cluster GDP use across planes of activity (individual, interpersonal, and cultural).
+A key focus during this stage was to examine the ways game design patterns (GDPs) user employed as mediational strategies.
+A spreadsheet of thematic codes, begun in Stage 2, was extended to cluster GDP use more systematically across planes of activity (individual, interpersonal, and cultural).
 Patterns of adaptation and reinterpretation were particularly salient, as learners often modified a pattern’s purpose or linked it to emergent gameplay goals.
 These shifts were interpreted through a CHAT lens as evidence of agency enacted through tool transformation and appropriation.
+The findings of this process are described in Chapter 6.

 In parallel, the concept of learner agency was refined through a return to participant action across different learning contexts.
+Gestural and embodied data played a key role here, with several vignettes including analysis of how learners moved around the room, negotiated turn-taking, or used physical props alongside digital tools.

+REPLACE FOLLOWING WITH FORESHADOING OF CH.7
 This included recognition of how agency was distributed over time, scaffolded by peers and parents, and shaped by opportunities to explore, remix, and perform learning in varied modes.

-Gestural and embodied data played a key role here, with several vignettes including analysis of how learners moved around the room, negotiated turn-taking, or used physical props alongside digital tools.
-One vignette in particular was prompted by feedback from Ricardo Nemirovsky, who encouraged a more deliberate integration of gesture analysis.
+- learners developing agency through personal expression of home and other Identities
+- agency through choice over pathway via GDPS
+- agency through flexible design cycle pathways, especially via community playtesting
+- developing agency through celebration of different game maker styles
+- authenticity of tool use, especially docs and access to Community
+- authenticity of audience - and role of drama to facilitate reflection

 This interpretive work aimed to clarify not only how the learning environment supported certain forms of agency and design fluency, but also what constraints remained.
 In some vignettes, learners struggled to access tools or articulate their ideas, prompting reflections on equity, inclusion, and the role of facilitation.
 These observations informed both the final conceptual model (developed in Chapter 7) and ongoing questions about how pedagogical environments can be designed to support participation across multiple modes and identities.

 By the end of this stage, the analysis had shifted from mapping general trends to closely engaging with specific examples that embodied tensions and possibilities within the CGD&P project.
 These vignettes became the foundation for articulating the study’s contributions to both theory and practice.

-### Ethical Considerations
+### Ethical considerations and validity

 Ethical approval for this study was obtained through the ESRI ethics process using the ETHOS system.
 Participants were recruited via outreach to home education networks, coding events and community meet-ups.
+Inclusion criteria included being part of a family unit (including guardians) with the ability to travel to the Manchester Metropolitan University campus.
+Participating families included children aged approximately 7 to 13, and all participants needed to have sufficient English literacy to engage with written materials and communication.
+An expressed interest in learning to make digital games together as an educational project was also required.

 Consent and assent processes were tailored to suit different participant groups, including home-educating families, children and university students.
 For children, assent was negotiated through informal discussion followed by a simple written agreement, and parents remained nearby or directly involved throughout.

-While data collection involved video and screen recordings that could not be fully anonymised at source, all analytic materials and outputs used pseudonyms, removed or obscured identifying visuals, and were stored on encrypted drives with limited access.
 DBS-checked adult facilitators and volunteers supported sessions, and alternative activities were always available so that children could opt out at any time.
 These steps aimed to protect participant autonomy while recognising the relational dynamics of informal learning settings.

-### Interpretive Validity
+While data collection involved video and screen recordings that could not be fully anonymised at source, all analytic materials and outputs used pseudonyms, removed or obscured identifying visuals.
+The raw video data was stored on a password-protected external computer drive, separate from other working research data.
+Only the lead researcher had direct access to this material, although the ethics approval process stated that project supervisors could be given access on request.

-This study adopted a critical stance on objectivist notions of validity, drawing on DBR and CHAT traditions that position the researcher as an active participant in meaning-making.
-Validity was approached through triangulation across modalities such as video, interviews, journals and artefacts, and supported by ongoing reflection and iterative analysis.
-Rather than seeking detachment, the research acknowledges the embedded and situated nature of knowledge construction, aligning with a Transformative Activist Stance [@stetsenko_collective_2020].
+Addressing validity of data interpretation, the analysis of this research has prioritised ecological validity by studying interactions that emerged in authentic, practice-based contexts, rather than in controlled or experimental conditions.
+In addition this study adopted a critical stance on objectivist notions of validity, drawing on DBR and activity theory traditions that position the researcher as an active participant in meaning-making.
+Validity was approached through triangulation across media data formats such as video, interviews, journals and supporting resources, and supported by ongoing reflection and iterative analysis.
+Following the transformative activist stance [@stetsenko2020radical], validity in this study is grounded in my ethical and practical engagement with participants, and in the co-construction of knowledge aimed at transforming learning relationships and tools.
+In this process, autoethnographic reflections played an important role.

-Autoethnographic reflections played a supporting role in the methodological process.
 While not directly analysed alongside participant data, these notes informed the design of resources and facilitation strategies.
-Selected entries are included in Appendix 4.x as evidence of the evolving researcher-practitioner role.
+Selected of journal notes  are included in Appendix 4.x [jn] as evidence of the evolving researcher-practitioner role.

 ### Generalisability and Replication